hasanenv/aws-alb-nginx-architecture/README.md

 ## How It Works

-1. A user visits the public domain managed by Route 53
+  1. **User visits** the public domain managed by Route 53
-2. HTTPS traffic arrives at the ALB, which is configured with an SSL certificate from ACM
+  2. **HTTPS traffic arrives** at the ALB, configured with an SSL certificate from ACM
-3. The ALB checks which backend instances are healthy by conducting regular health checks
+  3. **ALB checks** which backend instances are healthy via regular health checks
-4. Requests are sent to one of the NGINX servers in the private subnets (internally via HTTP)
+  4. **Requests are sent** to one of the NGINX servers in private subnets (internally via HTTP)
-5. Responses travel back through the same path without the user ever seeing the internal layout
+  5. **Responses travel back** the same path without the user seeing the internal layout

 ---

 ## Troubleshooting

 During the build, a couple of issues came up that are worth noting.
-Both were investigated using a temporary bastion host to SSH into the private instances.
+Both were investigated using a temporary bastion host which was used to SSH into the private instances.

 Initially, the ALB reported unhealthy targets for two main reasons:

   1. NGINX wasn’t installed because the user data script used the wrong package manager for Amazon Linux.
   2. The EC2 user data script didn’t run properly at first because DNS hostnames and DNS resolution weren’t enabled for the VPC.
 Once these were enabled, the script executed correctly, NGINX was installed, and health checks passed.